BBVAEngineering/ember-route-promise-chain/README.md

 });
 ```

-On nested routes, hooks are executed in order `parent-child`.
+On nested routes, `onExit` hooks are executed in `child-parent` order whilst `onEnter` hooks are executed in `parent-child` order.
 So, for example, in the next figure,

 ![Example 2](dots/example_2.png)

 hooks, are executed as follows:

-* onExit: Parent A -> Child A.A.
+* onExit: Child A.A -> Parent A.
 * onEnter: Parent B -> Child B.A.

 Or, as follows:

-* First, Parent A, onExit method.
+* First, Child A.A, onExit method.
-* Next, Child A.A, onExit method.
+* Next, Parent A, onExit method.
 * Next, Parent B, onEnter method.
 * Last, Child B.A, onEnter method.